-Dr. Lorie Fridell is an Associate Professor in the Department of Criminology.
+Dr. Lorie Fridell is a Professor in the Department of Criminology.
 Prior to joining USF in August of 2005, she served for six years as the Director of Research at the Police Executive Research Forum (PERF) in Washington, D.C.

 Faculty Spotlight Video - click to watch